 - baby lettuce leaves, washed & dried (number of leaves depends on the number of salmon rolls)

-- Cut edges of salmon to make straight, rectangular pieces.
+- Cut the edges of the salmon to make them straight, rectangular pieces.
 Set aside.

-- Finely chop the uneven pieces taken away from the rectangular pieces.
+- Mince the uneven pieces that were taken away from the rectangular pieces.
 Mix with the stracchino.

 - With the remaining lemon, cut tiny strips of lemon rind using a lemon zester.
 Top each roll with one or two strips.

-- Squeeze lemon juice on each salmon roll.
+- Squeeze the lemon juice on each salmon roll.